Health Library

 • Hold baby skin to skin.
 Be careful to not fall asleep.

-• Think about checking for a clean diaper.
+• Check for a clean diaper.
 Use diaper creams for rashes as needed.

-• If hungry, offer breastfeeding of bottle.
-This likely is not the best time to get your baby on a schedule.
+• Offer breastfeeding or a bottle whenever your baby is hungry.
+This is not the best time to get your baby on a schedule.

 Excessive sucking of fists

-• Feed your baby until he or she is full and calm.
+• Feed your baby until they are full and calm.

 • Consider a pacifier.
-But if your baby does not want the pacifier, do not force sucking.
+If your baby does not want the pacifier, do not force sucking.

-• Think about using mittens if skin is damaged.
+• Think about using mittens if the skin is damaged.

 • Keep skin clean and avoid lotions on hands and arms since the baby may suck them.